marvinweber/uncertainty-fae/README.md

   interfaces, evaulation code, and so on...).
 - `src/uncertainty_fae/util`: Utility methods and classes (mainly used by or helful for usage with the uncertainty framework).

+## Notebook Usage
+If you want to write and/or use the notebooks, you should install the `ipykernel` and `ipywidgets` packages.

 ## Uncertainty Framework
 TBD